Pre-K & Preschool theme ideas for learning about pond animals: frogs, turtles, fish.

 Froggy Slap Math Game

 The children work in two teams, each team with a froggy fly swatter.
 They count dots on a game card, find the number on a lily pad, and swat the fly.
 The first team member that slaps the fly swatter on the correct fly earns a point for the team.
-Froggy fly swatters are bought at Big Lots.
+(My froggy fly swatters in the picture below were bought years ago at Big Lots.)
 Lily pads are made with green craft foam sheets, with the bugs drawn on with a Sharpie.
+You could also use green construction paper.

 Fish Tumble

 Children toss foam fish (numbered 1-9) into the pond (blue felt), and arrange them in numerical order.
 The foam fish were bought in a package at a craft store.
-(If these are not available in a package, you can make these by cutting a simple fish shape from craft foam.)
+(If these are not available, you can make these by cutting a simple fish shape from craft foam or paper.)

 Floor Graph